govolution/avet/README.md

 What & Why:
 - when running an exe file made with msfpayload & co, the exe file will often be recognized by the antivirus software
 - avet is a antivirus evasion tool targeting windows machines
-- avet includes two tools, avet.exe with different antivirus eavasion techniques and make_avet for compiling a preconfigured binary file
+- avet includes two tools, avet.exe with different antivirus evasion techniques and make_avet for compiling a preconfigured binary file
 - avet.exe loads ASCII encoded shellcode from a textfile or from a webserver, further it is using an av evasion technique to avoid sandboxing and emulation
 - for encoding the shellcode the tool format.sh and sh_format are included
 - this readme applies for Kali 2 and tdm-gcc